 What is DSAT?

+Customer Dissatisfaction Score (DSAT) measures the percentage of customers who are dissatisfied with your company, its products or services, or the support offered.
 The definition of “dissatisfied customers” can vary by company, depending on how granular your rating scale is.
-But, let’s not get ahead of ourselves just yet.

 The calculation of the DSAT score typically involves conducting customer surveys.